 In December 1974, as Fleetwood Mac were approaching the end an American tour in support of their latest album, Heroes Are Hard to Find, frontman and principal songwriter Bob Welch announced that he intended to leave the band.
 It was not difficult to assess why; since he had joined the group just four years earlier they had lost a singer and a guitarist, had relocated from England to America and had found themselves in the middle of a legal dispute with their management over their right to continue performing under the name Fleetwood Mac.
 All the while, Welch had struggled to move the band in a more commercial direction, while not alienating the longtime fans who still yearned for a return to their earlier blues sound, yet despite all this they had failed to match the critical success of their debut album.
 Exhausted and frustrated, Welch decided that it was time to part ways with his bandmates and form a group of his own.

 Welch was born in Los Angeles into a family rich in entertainment; his father was Paramount Pictures producer and occasional screenwriter Robert L. Welch, whose credits included a list of comic westerns starring screen legend Bob Hope, while his mother was 1960s TV star Templeton Fox, who had worked with Orson Wells on his Mercury Theater some thirty years earlier.
 Raised on his parents’ record collection, while also devouring the rock ‘n’ roll classics of the 1950s, Welch’s interests in performing music began as a child when he took clarinet lessons, before eventually turning to the guitar.
-He joined his first group, Seven Souls, in the mid-1960s as the replacement for another guitarist and their first release was a single, I Still Love You, in 1967.
-One more single followed before Seven Souls eventually disbanded, prompting Welch to join another outfit, Head West, relocating to Europe for an unsuccessful tour.
+He joined his first group Seven Souls in the mid-1960s before moving to another outfit, Head West, prompting him to Europe for what would prove to be an unsuccessful tour.

-‘I was living in Paris, the band had gone back to L.A. because a couple of the guys’ wives were pregnant, and so really I was like, ‘What am I going to do?
+‘I was living in Paris, the band had gone back to L.A. because a couple of the guys’ wives were pregnant and so really I was like, ‘What am I going to do?
 Stay here?’
 And I got a call from an old friend of mine who lived in London,’ Welch explained to Dick Clark on American Bandstand in 1982.
 Welch’s friend, Judy Wong, was then dating Glenn Cornick, bassist of popular rock group Jethro Tull and it was through Wong that the members of Fleetwood Mac first learnt of Welch.
-Their last record, Kiln House, had barely made its way into the UK Top 40, climbing only as far as #39, their first studio album that failed to break the Top 10.
-With Spencer having given up his life and embraced his faith, the remaining members had been forced to turn to Green, who had since retired from the music industry, in the hope that he would perform on the remainder of their tour.
+Their last record Kiln House had barely made its way into the UK Top 40, climbing only as far as #39, their first studio album that failed to break the Top 10.
+With Spencer having given up his life of music and embraced his faith, the remaining members had been forced to turn to Green, who had since retired from the music industry, in the hope that he would perform on the remainder of their shows.

-Their final release with Spencer came in March 1971, when their label, Reprise Records (a subsidiary of Warner Bros.), released a single called Dragonfly; while Spencer was absent on the A-side, the reverse included a track in which he provided vocals and guitar.
-But with both Green and Spencer now out of the group, the future of Fleetwood Mac seemed uncertain.
+Their final release with Spencer came in March 1971, but with both Green and Spencer now out of the group the future of Fleetwood Mac seemed uncertain.
 In an interview with weekly British music paper NME, keyboardist and co-singer Christine McVie explained, ‘Over the past year, it seems as if we have just been battered and beaten about the head with a giant club.’
-But both drummer Mick Fleetwood and bassist John McVie, whom Green had formed the band with after leaving London-based blues act the Bluesbreakers in 1967, had no intention of allowing their group to call apart and so, on the suggestion of Wong, invited Welch to their country mansion to discuss the possibility of joining Fleetwood Mac.
+But both drummer Mick Fleetwood and bassist John McVie, whom Green had formed the band with after leaving London-based blues act the Bluesbreakers in 1967, had no intention of allowing their group to fall apart and so, on the suggestion of Wong, invited Welch to their country mansion to discuss the possibility of joining Fleetwood Mac.

 But from the very beginning Welch felt that there was a divide between himself and the veteran members of the band.
 Despite the fact that they had welcomed him with open arms and had allowed him the freedom to contribute whatever material he saw fit, there was always a sense that he was not invited into their inner circle.
 ‘Everybody was very ‘nice’ to me when I joined,’ he told fan site FleetwoodMac.net in 2008.
 ‘We all sat around and had tea, talked for hours, etc. The ‘whammy’ that Mick, John and Chris worked, was a much subtler thing…which is why they could be so frustrating.
 It had to do with undertones, and little ‘looks’ and ‘glances’ and hmmmmmmms and lack of forthrightness, that, over time, kept you off balance.’
 There were tensions elsewhere in the band, however, as McVie’s longstanding issue with drinking continued, while his marriage to keyboardist Christine McVie was often strained due to the added pressures of recording and touring together.
 Despite this, the five-piece returned to the studio once again to record their follow-up to Future Games.

 This time they chose De Lane Lea in Wembley as their base of operations, a studio that had first opened shortly after the Second World War with the sole purpose of dubbing movies into French.
-Yet in the years since its formation, with acts like the Beatles, the Jimi Hendrix Experience, The Who and Queen have recorded material there, while such blockbusters as Hellboy II: The Golden Army and the Harry Potter franchise have made use of their facilities.
-Recording took place throughout January and February 1972, with the writing chores once again split between Kirwan, Christine McVie and Welch.
+Yet in the years since its formation acts like the Beatles, the Jimi Hendrix Experience, The Who and Queen had recorded material there, while such blockbusters as Hellboy II: The Golden Army and the Harry Potter franchise had also made use of their facilities.
+Recording took place throughout January and February 1972, with the writing chores once again split between Kirwan, McVie and Welch.
 Arguably the most celebrated song on the album was the Welch-penned Sentimental Lady, which enjoyed minor success when it was released as a single in May 1972, so much so that Welch would re-record and release it as a solo artist several years later.
-Warner had released the accompanying album, Pale Trees, a month earlier, and while once again fans in Britain seemed a little underwhelmed by the new direction they had taken, they achieved their first platinum record in America.
+Warner had released the accompanying album Pale Trees a month earlier and while once again fans in Britain seemed a little underwhelmed by the new direction they had taken, they achieved their first platinum record in America.

-By this point it was clear that Kirwan was struggling with life on the road but events did not come to blows until shortly before a show in America when he had an argument with Welch over the tuning of their instruments and smashed his guitar in a fit of rage and then refused to go onstage, instead standing in the audience and shouting abuse at his bandmates.
-There was no choice but to fire Kirwan, but this meant that once again Fleetwood Mac were without a member and were forced to find a replacement.
-As with both Green and Spencer, Kirwan was one of the group’s main songwriters and this would mean that Welch and Christine McVie would be burdened with writing more material for their next album.
-The band’s manager, Clifford Davis, agreed to cancel the remaining shows and allow the group to return to England to take a break and decide how they were to overcome the latest setback.
+By this point it was clear that Kirwan was struggling with life on the road but events did not come to blows until shortly before a show in America when he had an argument with Welch over the tuning of their instruments and smashed his guitar in a fit of rage.
+Refusing to go onstage, Kirwan instead stood in the audience and shouted abuse at his bandmates.
+There was no choice but to fire Kirwan, meaning that once again Fleetwood Mac were without a member and were forced to find a replacement.
+As with both Green and Spencer, Kirwan was one of the group’s main songwriters and this would mean that Welch and McVie would be burdened with writing more material for their next album.
+The band’s manager, Clifford Davis, agreed to cancel the remaining shows and allowed the group to return to England to take a break and decide how they were to overcome the latest setback.